Azure/prometheus-collector/otelcollector/test/README.md

 ## Creating a New Test or Test Suite
 - Any test added inside a test suite will automatically be picked up to run after merging to main.
-- Any test suite added should be included in `testkube-test-crs.yaml` that will be applied on the CI/CD clusters.
+- Any test suite added should be included in [testkube-test-crs.yaml](./testkube/testkube-test-crs.yaml) that will be applied on the CI/CD clusters.
+- Any additional permissions needed for access to the API server should be added to [api-server-permissions.yaml](./testkube/api-server-permissions.yaml).
 - If a new scrape job is required for a test, add the scrape job to the correct configmap or add a custom resource under the folder [test-cluster-yamls](./test-cluster-yamls/).
 - If you add a new label:
   - Use a constant for the string in the constants.go file.
   - Add the label and description in the labels section of this README.
   - Add the label to the PR checklist file.
-  - Add the label where needed in `testkube-test-crs.yaml`.
+  - Add the label where needed in [testkube-test-crs.yaml](./testkube/testkube-test-crs.yaml).